 If you’ve never forged before, you won’t realize that the shape and bounciness of the anvil is just as important as its weight.
 Hammers bounce upward nicely after each blow on the JHM, making the forging process easier.
 Not all anvils work this way.
 I have my anvil fastened to a section of oak log for use.
 The height of the working surface of your anvil should be the same height as your knuckles when your arms are hanging down loose.

 Tongs are the tools you use to hold red hot metal while moving it to and from the forge, and also while shaping it on the anvil.
 Tongs are rated in sizes – 1/4”, 3/8”, 1/2” are common – with the number referring to the thickness of metal the tongs are sized to grip.
 The Mustad brand tongs I bought work perfectly.
 I bought them from the Anvil Brand people, too.

 Hammers are the last thing you’ll need for forging, and my favourites are 16 and 32 ounce ball peen models made by Stanley.
 They’re available everywhere that sells Stanley tools, though some outlets will need to order them in.
 Unlike traditional wood-handled forging hammers, these have metal handles for durability and a rubber grip that cushions against shock.

 My workshop is a multi-purpose space, so I modified a DEWALT rolling tool stand to support my forge, the propane tank and my hammers and tongs.
-People who see my rig at shows wonder when DEWALT started making portable gas forges.
+People who see my rig at workshop shows wonder when DEWALT started making portable gas forges.
 They haven’t, but my set up looks like they did.

-Whenever the need to slip into blacksmith mode arises, it’s simply a matter of rolling out the forge, sliding out the anvil, sparking up the propane and connecting to a kind of excitement that makes me feel like a kid.
+Whenever the need to slip into blacksmith mode arises, it’s easy.
+It’s simply a matter of rolling out the forge, sliding out the anvil, sparking up the propane and connecting to a kind of excitement that makes me feel like a kid.
 You should try it sometime.